October 21, Reading 2 – Lamentations 4, 5

 “The LORD determined to lay in ruins the wall of the daughter of Zion; he stretched out the measuring line; he did not restrain his hand from destroying;”

-We much remember that the Lord sent prophet after prophet to His people, warning them over and over – Turn back to the Lord!
+We are to remember that the Lord sent prophet after prophet to His people, warning them over and over – Turn back to the Lord!
 Seek His face, obey His laws, walk under His will.

 And yet.

-His people continued in disobedience, walking further down the broad road into evil upon evil.
+His people continued in disobedience, the leadership leading and the people following, walking further down the broad road into evil upon evil.

 And yet, another turn.